Jeccoman/file-organizer/README.md

 ## Project Overview

-The Advanced File Organizer is a comprehensive shell script-based system designed to help users efficiently manage, organize, and maintain their files.
+File Organizer to help users on managing, organize, and maintain their files.
 This project provides a suite of tools for file organization, backup management, file searching, storage reporting, and long-term file compression.

 ## Features